First up, let’s model a System for Hiring.

 A great sourcer will:

 - Help craft your outreach email for max response rate.

-- Use tool a like MixMax to automate candidate outreach when needed
+- Use a tool like MixMax to automate candidate outreach when needed

 Once a candidate warmly responds to a sourcer, they flow to a recruiter for follow up and potentially scheduling a deeper context gathering call.

-If you’re a small start-up, then you – the hiring manager – are most likely a recruiter and sourcer too.
+If you’re a small startup, then you – the hiring manager – are most likely a recruiter and sourcer too.
 You’ll need tools to stay on top of scheduling and doing follow ups.
 I personally use Asana as a lightweight ATS for this, but there are many services out there.
 The AngelList ATS is particularly good and free.